rust-lang/book/second-edition/nostarch/chapter07.md

 you can choose whether those definitions are visible outside their module (public) or not (private).
 Here’s an overview of how modules work:

-* You declare a new module using the keyword `mod`.
+* The `mod` keyword declares a new module.
+Code within the module appears either immediately following this declaration within curly braces or in another file.
 * By default, functions, types, constants, and modules are private.
-You can use the `pub` keyword to make an item public and therefore visible outside its namespace.
+The `pub` keyword makes an item public and therefore visible outside its namespace.
-* The `use` keyword allows you to bring modules, or the definitions inside modules, into scope so it’s easier to refer to them.
+* The `use` keyword brings modules, or the definitions inside modules, into scope so it’s easier to refer to them.

 We’ll look at each of these parts to see how they fit into the whole.